Ben10Harper/CS361_Project2/README.md

 ## Overview
 This program reads in input about a nondeterministic finite automata and converts to a deterministic furniture automata.

-When using a Linux based system compile the driver method from the top level folder using javac fa/dfa/NFADriver.java you can then use java fa.dfa.NFADriver ./tests/p1tc(test number).txt.
+When using a Linux based system compile the driver method from the top level folder using javac fa/nfa/NFADriver.java you can then use java fa.nfa.NFADriver ./tests/p2tc(test number).txt.
 The most complex step is writing the plain text files.
 An example follows.

 Final states  			B